joerigdon/DIETFITS/README.md

 2. Analysis_v1.R contains all of the code for statistical modeling, table preparation, and figure creation
 3. power calculation for interaction.R contains simulation code for a power calculation

-Please email Joe Rigdon at jrigdon@stanford.edu if you have any questions.
+Please email Joe Rigdon at jrigdon@wakehealth.edu if you have any questions.